 III.
-It is a renewal, extension or amendment of an existing contract.
-The contract was originally executed by Nassau County on August 21, 2015 [date].
-This is renewal or extension pursuant to the contract, or an amendment within the scope of the contract or RF (copies of the relevant pages are attached).
-The original contract was entered into the contract of the relevant pages are attached. after Request for Proposals (RFP) - a qualification-based rating system in accordance with established DPW procedures. [describ procurement method, i.e., RFP, three proposals evaluated, etc.] Attach a copy of the most recent evaluation of the contractor's performance for any contract to be renewed or extended.
+This is a renewal, extension or amendment of an existing contract.
+The contract was originally executed by Nassau County on [describe procurement method, i.e., RFP, three proposals evaluated, etc.] Attach a copy of the most recent evaluation of the contractor's performance for any contract to be renewed or extended.
 If the contractor has not received a satisfactory evaluation, the department must explain why the contractor should nevertheless be permitted to continue to contract with the county.
-IV.
-Pursuant to Executive Order No. 1 of 1993, as amended, at least three proposals were solicited and received.
-The attached memorandum from the department head describes the proposals received, along with the cost of each proposal. \Box A. The contract has been awarded to the proposer offering the lowest cost proposal; OR : □ B. The attached memorandum contains a detailed explanation as to the reason(s) why the contract was awarded to other than the lowest-cost proposer.
+IV. □ Pursuant to Executive Order No. 1 of 1993, as amended, at least three proposals were solicited and received.
+The attached memorandum from the department head describes the proposals received, along with the cost of each proposal. \square A. The contract has been awarded to the proposer offering the lowest cost proposal; OR : □ B. The attached memorandum contains a detailed explanation as to the reason(s) why the contract was awarded to other than the lowest-cost proposer.
 The attachment includes a specific delineation of the unique skills and experience, the specific reasons why a proposal is deemed superior, and/or why the proposer has been judged to be able to perform more quickly than other proposers.
-V. □ Pursuant to Executive Order No. 1 of 1993 as amended, the attached memorandum from the department head explains why the department did not obtain at least three proposals.
-A. There are only one or two providers of the services sought or less than three providers submitted proposals.
+V. \Box Pursuant to Executive Order No. 1 of 1993 as amended, the attached memorandum from the department head explains why the department did not obtain at least three proposals. □ A. There are only one or two providers of the services sought or less than three providers submitted proposals.
 The memorandum describes how the contractor was determined to be the sole source provider of the personal service needed or explains why only two proposals could be obtained.
 If two proposals were obtained, the memorandum explains that the contract was awarded to the lowest cost proposer, or why the selected proposer offered the higher quality proposal, the proposer's unique and special experience, skill, or expertise, or its availability to perform in the most immediate and timely manner. □ B. The memorandum explains that the contractor's selection was dictated by the terms of a federal or New York State grant, by legislation or by a court order.
 (Copies of the relevant documents are attached). ☐ C. Pursuant to General Municipal Law Section 104, the department is purchasing the services required through a New York State Office of General Services contract no, and the attached memorandum explains how the purchase is within the scope of the terms of that contract.